I Am a Fugitive from a Chain Gang: Plot

-White American sergeant James Allen returns to civilian life after World War I. He has served with distinction, earning a medal from Allied governments for his bravery, but his war experience has made him restless.
-His mother and minister brother feel Allen should be grateful for a tedious office clerk job.
-When he announces that he wants to enter the construction industry and improve society as an engineer, his brother reacts with outrage, but his mother regretfully accepts his ambitions.
+American sergeant James Allen returns to civilian life after World War I. He has served with distinction, earning a medal for his bravery, but his war experience has made him restless.
+His mother and minister brother feel Allen should be grateful for a tedious office clerk job his former employer has offered him.
+When he announces that he wants to work in construction and improve society as an engineer, his brother is outraged, but his mother regretfully accepts his ambitions.

-He leaves home to find work, but unskilled labor is plentiful, and it is hard for him to find a job.
+He leaves home to find work, but there is a surfeit of unskilled laborers and it is hard for him to find a job.
 Allen sinks slowly into poverty.
-In an unnamed Southern state (the events upon which the film was based took place in Georgia), Allen visits a diner with an acquaintance, who forces him at gunpoint to participate in a robbery.
-The police arrive and shoot and kill his friend.
+In an unnamed Southern state, he is forced at gunpoint to participate in a robbery.
+The police arrive and shoot and kill the robber.
 Allen panics and attempts to flee but is caught immediately.

-Allen is tried and sentenced to prison with hard labor.
+Allen is tried and sentenced to hard labor.
 He is quickly exposed to the brutal conditions of life on a chain gang.
-The work is agonizing, and the guards are cruel and sadistically whip prisoners for poor performance.
-Allen makes friends among the gang members, most notably Bomber Wells, an older murderer and chain gang veteran.
-The two conspire to stage a breakout.
+The work is agonizing, and the guards are cruel and sadistically whip prisoners.
+Allen is befriended by Bomber Wells, a chain-gang veteran.
+The two talk about breaking out.

-While working on a railroad, Allen receives assistance from Sebastian T. Yale, a powerfully built prisoner who damages Allen's shackles by hammering them with Allen's ankles still inside.
-The following Monday, while on a "bathroom break," Allen slips out of his chains and runs.
-Armed guards and bloodhounds give chase, but Allen evades them by changing clothes and hiding at the bottom of a river.
-He makes it to a nearby town, where he is given money for a train ticket and a room for the night by one of Bomber's friends.
+In preparing for an escape, Allen receives assistance from Sebastian, a powerfully built prisoner who damages Allen's shackles so that he can slip his feet out of them.
+Bomber gives him some money for the escape.
+At work, after asking a guard for permission to relieve himself, Allen slips out of his chains and runs.
+Armed guards and bloodhounds give chase, but Allen evades them.
+He makes it to a nearby town, where he is given a room for the night by Barney Sykes, a former prisoner who is one of Bomber's friends.
+He takes a train out of town the next day.

-Allen makes his way to Chicago, where he obtains a job as a manual laborer and uses his knowledge of engineering and construction to rise to a position of importance within a construction company.
-Along the way, he becomes romantically involved with his landlady, Marie Woods.
-Allen grows to loathe Marie, but she discovers his secret and blackmails him into an unhappy marriage.
+Allen makes his way to Chicago, where he obtains a job as a manual laborer and uses his knowledge of engineering and construction to rise to a prominent position in a construction company.
+He becomes romantically involved with his landlady, Marie Woods, who eventually discovers his secret and blackmails him into an unhappy marriage.